enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 #. bool useWallTime: If true, real wall-clock time is used.
 If false, in-game time is used (pauses when the game is paused or a menu world is active).
 #. std::function<void(const std::vector<LimonTypes::GenericParameter>&)> methodToCall: function to call.
 #. std::vector<LimonTypes::GenericParameter> parameters: parameters passed to the function call.

+Returns:
+    long: A handle ID for the scheduled event.
+Pass it to :ref:`cancelTimedEvent <LimonAPI-cancelTimedEvent>` to cancel before it fires.
+Returns -1 on failure.

 .. note::
     Wait time is not precise beyond game ticks.
 Limon Engine internally ticks each 1/60 seconds.